 Park scientists, facilities staff, and data managers are working with University of Washington to integrate projections of climate-based, future streamflows into park transportation planning and management

-Update our culvert inventories using a Culvert Inventory App tailored for use with ESRI’s Collector App by University of Washington that will enable us to geo-reference location and data on culverts
+Update our culvert inventories using a Culvert Inventory App tailored for use with Survey123 for ArcGIS by the University of Washington that will enable us to geo-reference location and data on culverts

 Compare current culvert capacities to future flows and identify culverts that are most at risk to higher stream flows and those that may be resilient

 Integrate databases on culverts with known locations of fish and amphibians